-As businesses, schools, and regular life have been put on hold in light of COVID-19, big American cities such as New York, Los Angeles, and Seattle have witnessed dramatic drop in air pollution.
+As businesses, schools, and regular life have been put on hold in light of COVID-19, big American cities such as New York, Los Angeles, and Seattle have witnessed a dramatic drop in air pollution.
 Regions that are normally filled with cars have also noticed steep declines in carbon emissions.

-Through economic shutdowns, the COVID-19 pandemic has led to substantial reduction in the use of fossil fuels.
+Through economic shutdowns, the COVID-19 pandemic has led to a substantial reduction in the use of fossil fuels.
 For example, China witnessed a 25 percent drop in emissions in February, equivalent to 200 million tons of carbon dioxide.

 As countries cautiously move toward opening up their economies again, The Globe Post spoke with Ellen Douglas, a professor at the University of Massachusetts Boston.
 In 2016, Douglas was awarded The Norman B. Leventhal Award for her research on climate change in Boston.
 With a Ph.D. in water resources engineering and her experience in conducting research projects on climate change, Douglas is deemed an expert on this subject.